 Enjoy a day of fun in the sun at eight distinct beaches in Greater Fort Lauderdale, spanning 24 miles.
 Meditate as you watch the sunrise on beautiful Deerfield Beach, Greater Fort Lauderdale’s cove-like beach with a fishing pier, sand volleyball courts and surf lessons.
 Hillsboro Beach boasts the brightest lighthouse on the East Coast with monthly tours through the Hillsboro Lighthouse Preservation Society.
 Heading south, enjoy Pompano Beach, a favorite spot for families with playgrounds, a fishing pier, dive shops and boat charters.
 Catch the Old Florida “beach village” vibe of Lauderdale-By-The-Sea’s half-mile hamlet and snorkel (no boat needed) from the shore along three-tiered reefs.
 Stroll, jog or bike along the Fort Lauderdale beachfront promenade, a charming cosmopolitan spot.
 Dania Beach is home to some of the least crowded stretches of shoreline, and a favorite for kayaking, swimming and picnicking.
 Hollywood is retro-cool and laid-back with a 2.5-mile Broadwalk that is ideal for walking, cycling (try a fun-cycle) and jogging.
 In Hallandale Beach, visitors can enjoy beautiful stretches of beach and exciting nightlife.

 Greater Fort Lauderdale is a gateway to the Everglades and more.
 Enjoy some of Mother Earth’s most amazing wonders.
 Here’s a sampling: Climb (or take the elevator) to the observation tower or follow the boardwalk at Anne Kolb Nature Center at West Lake Park in Hollywood, a mangrove estuary and habitat for wading birds and other native wildlife.
-Snake Warrior’s Island in Miramar is a 53.3-acre nature preserve along the Great Florida Birding Trail.
-Fern Forest Nature Center in Coconut Creek offers a serene setting with picnic shelter, amphitheater and Royal Fern Hall.
+Snake Warrior’s Island in Miramar is a 54.4-acre nature preserve along the Great Florida Birding Trail.
+Fern Forest Nature Center in Coconut Creek offers a serene setting with picnic shelters, an amphitheater and Royal Fern Hall.
 Deerfield Island Park, accessible only by boat, is a 53.3-acre nature-oriented park offering outdoor recreational activities and is open only on the weekends with free boat shuttle to the island.
-Central Broward Regional Park in Lauderhill is the only certified U.S. cricket stadium and is free on weekdays with soccer/football fields, netball, tennis, basketball and water playground.
+Central Broward Regional Park in Lauderhill is the only certified U.S. cricket stadium and is free on weekdays with soccer/football fields, netball, tennis, basketball and a water playground.
 Tree Tops Park in Davie features 23 acres of nature trails.
 Enjoy free entrance to all county parks Monday through Friday.

 Day or night in Greater Fort Lauderdale there’s something to do for everyone under the sun.
 Check the events calendar for news on many free events and happenings.
 Your Greater Fort Lauderdale experience can be as busy as you wish!
 And remember, window shopping is fabulous and free throughout the area, but save room in your suitcase for great bargains and finds at local boutiques and designer outlets.